 The primary purposes of intubation include:

-- opening up the airway to give oxygen, anesthesia, or medicine
+- opening up the airway to give oxygen, anesthetic, or medicine

 - removing blockages